Nolan Jones Preview, Player Props: Rockies vs. White Sox

 Nolan Jones At The Plate

-- Jones has had at least one RBI in 29.7% of his games this season (19 of 64), with more than one RBI 10 times (15.6%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Jones has driven in a run in 20 games this season (30.8%), including 11 games with more than one RBI (16.9%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.